1211101321/Alien-vs-zombies-assignment/Starter-Kit-master/PART2.md

 List all the features completed.

 1. Board
-2. Objects on board
+2. Default game settings
-3. Help Commands
+3. help and quit function (save and load nearly done)

 ## Contributions